 BACK TO SLIDE

-We're thankful for HGTV's stars for a rainbow of reasons -- but their sound advice on property value and the best home investments really take the cake.
+We're thankful for our favorite HGTV's stars for a rainbow of reasons -- but their sound advice on property value and the best home investments really take the cake.
 Whether it's tips on how your mailbox can influence curb appeal, the Property Brothers' biggest to-do before buying a house and how Joanna would renovate a kitchen on a budget, don't you even think about making it to demo day without reading these words of advice.

 HGTV stars before they were famous